TOTO-sys28/VoiceUserSearch/README.md

 # Voice User Search

-A Vencord / Vesktop plugin that lets you instantly search for members currently connected to voice channels in the selected server — no more clicking through every channel by hand.
+A Vencord  plugin that lets you instantly search for members currently connected to voice channels in the selected server — no more clicking through every channel by hand.